pawel-boczarski/stagira/README.md

 Species is a formal (intellectual, spiritual) phenomenon free of matter - otherwise cognition could not accept it._

-However, because in our terminology the function body is the *form*, I decided to use the term "species" as it's kind of a form - forms don't change.
+However, because in our terminology the function body is the *form*, I decided to use the term *species* as it's kind of a form - forms don't change.
 We have to look from the function's perspective and not ours because the destination of the species in Stagira is not our knowledge (as in normal meaning of "species"), but the function's "knowledge".